A New Development to Treat Migraines

 - Then the operation begins.
 The surgery is nothing more than a series of pricks to free the peripheral nerves.
 These nerves are inflamed due to tension and cause the migraine.

-- General anesthesia is used and the postoperative time is fairly short.
+- The doctor uses general anesthesia and the postoperative time is fairly short.